pjconnell/OCR-Translator/README.md

 **How do I use it?**

 First, it's important to note that this program was built to work on Google Drive (it was developed as part of a collaborative research project that required extensive translation of foreign academic papers).
 The colab notebook will look for the "input PDF" - i.e., document you want translated - on Google Drive and it will generate and save an English translation .txt file to Google Drive.
-Accordingly, the most important initial steps are to get the appropriate folders set up in Google drive so that the notebook can access / generate the files that it needs.
+Accordingly, the most important initial steps are to set up the appropriate folders  in Google drive so that the notebook can access / generate the files that it needs.

 The following steps will walk you through that set-up process.